haifengkao/HFViewBinding/README.md

 The cell must implement `HFBindingViewDelegate` protocol.

-The delegate and dataSource settings are optional.
-If they are set, all delegate methods which are not handled by bindingHelper will be sent to self in the above exmaple.
+The `delegate` and `dataSource` settings are optional.
+If they are set, all delegate methods which are not handled by bindingHelper will be sent to `self` in the above exmaple.

-To support multiple sections, isNested should be set to YES.
+To support multiple sections, isNested should be set to `YES`.
 The each item in the array must be the class of `KVOMutableArray`.

 ```objc
 KVOMutableArray* firstRow = [[KVOMutableArray alloc]